 Doing so may actually decrease your race performance.
 Therefore, be mindful of your pre-run caffeine consumption, especially if you have a sensitive stomach.

-Make sure you do not have more caffeine than you would normally have on a regular morning, and consider paring back just a bit if you tend to get loose bowels from caffeine.
+Make sure you do not exceed your usual morning caffeine intake, and consider reducing it slightly if you tend to experience loose bowels from caffeine.

 This can actually help improve your sleep and increase your body‘s sensitivity to caffeine on race day.
 Then, you can have a small cup of coffee and feel energized without overdoing it.